PHP Serialize Online — Free Serializer Tool

 PHP Serialize vs JSON — When to Use Which

 PHP's serialize() format preserves type information including objects and references, while JSON is a universal interchange format.
 Use PHP serialization when working within PHP ecosystems (WordPress, Laravel, session storage).
 Use JSON when you need interoperability with JavaScript, APIs, or other languages.
-Our tool lets you convert between both formats with a single click using the JSON tool.
+Pair this serializer with the JSON tool when you need to minify or pretty-print the JSON side.

 Why serialize PHP data?

-PHP serialization converts complex data structures like arrays and objects into a compact string format for storage in databases, sessions, or cache.
+PHP serialization converts arrays and objects into a compact string for databases, sessions or cache.
 It preserves PHP-specific type information that JSON cannot represent, such as object classes and references.

 How does PHP serialization work?

-PHP's serialize() function encodes data with type prefixes and string length markers.
-For example, a string becomes s:5:"hello" where s indicates the type and 5 is the length.
-Arrays and objects are recursively serialized with their keys and values.
+PHP's serialize() encodes data with type prefixes and string length markers.
+For example, a string becomes s:5:"hello" where s is the type and 5 is the length.
+Arrays and objects are serialized recursively with their keys and values.

 What is the difference between PHP serialize and JSON?